 Q. How do you mount a TV on the ceiling?

 Mount the TV to the ceiling using a quality ceiling TV mounting kit.
 Make sure to follow the instructions carefully to ensure a safe installation.
-Once you’ve decided where to install the ceiling mounting kit, use the bracket to mark the spots where you will mount the bracket to the ceiling.
+Once you’ve decided where to install the ceiling mounting kit, use the bracket to mark the spots where you will mount it to the ceiling.
 If you are not installing the mounting kit to a ceiling joist, make sure to use anchors or a mounting plate to provide adequate support for the mounting kit and TV.

 Why Trust Bob Vila